 - Name and email address of the collector(s);

 - Name and email address of the nominator (if different — self-nomination is permitted);

-- Link to the collection (URL or persistent identifier)
+- Link to the collection (URL, DOI or other persistent identifier);

 - Language(s) documented in the collection (including ISO 639-3 codes);

-- Brief description of the contents / coverage of the collection, including types of documentation; genre; size of collection (hours/minutes of audio video); amount (hours/minutes) and level of transcription, translation & annotations (< 500 words)
+- A brief description (< 500 words) of the contents / coverage of the collection, including types of documentation; genres; size of collection (hours/minutes of audio video); amount (hours/minutes) and level of transcription, translation & annotation;

 - If the collection is part of a larger group project, clearly indicate which part of the collection was created by the nominee (< 250 words);

-- Explanation of the significance of the collection, identifying what makes the collection an outstanding example of an archival endangered language collection (< 500 words)
+- An explanation (< 500 words) of the significance of the collection, identifying what makes the collection an outstanding example of an archival endangered language collection;

 - CV of the nominee.